-- Abstract & title: On the last day, revise the preliminary Abstract or write a new one.
+- Abstract and title: On the last day, revise the preliminary Abstract or write a new one.
 You could also take a break of a few days before tackling the Abstract, to gain clarity and distance.
-Generate multiple titles (I recommend 6-10), so that you & your co-authors can choose the most appropriate one.
+Generate multiple titles (I recommend 6-10), so that you and your co-authors can choose the most appropriate one.

 Just do it!

 If you wish to get over with that paper — then just do it!
 Sure, prepare everything as outlined above but don’t hesitate too much and don’t doubt whether you can make it.
 If the paper is not complete in five days, then take one or two additional days as needed and finish the bloody thing.
 Imagine how you will feel — how accomplished and proud of yourself!

 Once you have written the whole draft, let it sit for a week or two, and then revise it.
 Follow my tips for efficient revising and get your revision checklist that will guide you step-by-step through the whole process.

 Now I am curious about your experience: Have you ever written up an academic article quickly?
 How did you do it?
 Please, share with us your tips & strategies!